What is the core value proposition of MaaS?

 The answers to the big mobility questions MaaS can solve may be shaped by one factor over any other: the framework for MaaS.
 The challenge to knowing that is, is that MaaS is in the eye of the beholder.
 To build a framework takes a common frame of reference.
 This is important, as MaaS draws on transport actors who are normally stove-piped.
 Each has their own definition of MaaS and thus works to establish their own type of MaaS.
 But MaaS requires a balance, e.g. financial incentives and inclusive, broad access.
 Frameworks are shaped and bounded by principles that yield business models that deliver what's important to the business mode's sponsor.
 If stakeholder's goals differ, you get different models, with parties pushing for frameworks that channel the market in their favor at the other's expense.
 MaaS must do better.
 In this 2-part session we dive nto the principles of the framework that can yield the ideal MaaS ecosystem.

-Continuing the discussion from Part 1, concluding with a consensus on the principles and how to integrate them into MaaS platform development.
+Continuing the discussion from Part 1, focusing on driving a consensus toward the key principles of a MaaS framework and how to integrate them into the operating model.

 10:00 - 10:30 | BREAK